Image

 •Marginocephalia is a clade of herbivorous ornithischians characterized by an expansion of the bones at the rear of the skull.
 There are two major clades within it: Pachycephalosauria and Ceratopsia

-•Pachycephalosaurs are currently only known from the late Early and Late Cretaceous of Asia and North America.
+•Pachycephalosaurs are currently only known from the Cretaceous of Asia and North America.
 They were obligate herbivores, and recognized by a thickening of the skull roof (possibly for combat between individuals) and spike ornaments along the edge of the skull.

 •Ceratopsians first appear in the earliest Late Jurassic and make it to the end of the Cretaceous.
 They all share a rostral bone: a single bone anterior to the paired premaxillae.